-At the time of tooth eruption, enamel is not quite completely mineralized and will undergo what is now called the post-eruptive period (topical effect) that will take approximately two years.
+At the time of tooth eruption, enamel is not completely mineralized and will undergo a post-eruptive period (topical effect) of fluoride that will take approximately two years.
 Throughout this enamel maturation period, fluoride continues to accumulate in the outer surfaces of the enamel.
-This fluoride is derived from the saliva, as well as exposure to fluoride-containing products such as food and beverages.
-Most of the fluoride incorporated into the developing enamel occurs during what is now called the pre-eruptive (systemic effect) period of enamel formation, but also occurs topically during the post-eruptive period of enamel maturation.
+This fluoride is derived from the saliva, as well as exposure to fluoride-containing products.
+Most of the fluoride incorporated into the developing enamel occurs during the pre-eruptive (systemic effect) period of enamel formation, but also occurs topically during the post-eruptive period of enamel maturation.

 Your session is about to expire.
 Do you want to continue logged in?